Earle Nelson: Early life

-Earle Nelson was born Earle Leonard Ferral on May 12, 1897, in San Francisco, California, the son of an English mother, Frances Nelson, and Spanish father, James Ferral.
+Earle Nelson was born Earle Leonard Ferral on May 12, 1897, in San Francisco, California, the son of an Iowa-born mother of Danish and Irish descent, Frances Nelson, and a father whose ancestry was Jewish, James Carlos Ferral.
 Both of his parents died of syphilis before he reached two years of age.
 Nelson was subsequently sent to live with his maternal grandmother Jennie Nelson, a devout Pentecostal who raised him alongside her two younger children, Willis and Lillian, who were ten and eight years his senior, respectively.
 Nelson exhibited self-loathing and other "morbid" behavior at a young age, and was expelled from the Agassiz primary school in San Francisco at age 7.
 Around age 10, he collided with a streetcar while riding his bicycle and remained unconscious for six days.
 After he awoke, Nelson's behavior became erratic, and he suffered from frequent headaches and memory loss.

-Described as a "psychotic prodigy," Nelson exhibited increasingly bizarre, manic behaviors in his childhood, such as talking to invisible people, compulsively quoting Biblical passages, and watching female family members undress.
-His grandmother noted occasions where Nelson would embark to school in freshly-cleaned clothes and return home in rags, as though he had exchanged clothes with a homeless person.
+Described as a "psychotic prodigy," Nelson exhibited increasingly bizarre, manic behaviors in his childhood, such as talking to imaginary people, compulsively quoting Biblical passages, and watching female family members undress.
+His grandmother noted occasions where Nelson would go to school in freshly-cleaned clothes and return home in rags, as though he had exchanged clothes with a homeless person.
 Nelson's strong religious upbringing remained a pervasive influence in his life, and he obsessively read the Book of Revelation as a teenager.

 In his early teenage years, Nelson began frequenting brothels and bars in San Francisco's Barbary Coast red-light district, and contracted a venereal disease.
 As he progressed through puberty, Nelson grew into a stocky, physically fit young man.
 He would sometimes entertain his family with his physical talents, such as walking on his hands or lifting heavy objects with his teeth.